 Mehldau plays in numerous settings, and plays markedly differently in each.
-In the past decade he’s recorded four trio outings; one trio + guitarist Pat Metheney; one as pianist in a quartet with three jazz monoliths (he was 41, the average age of Konitz/Haden/Motian was 80); a duo with a saxophonist; two accompanying a classical soprano in ‘modern art songs’; one solo; one prog-rock piano/drums duo; and one ‘combo’ effort, “Highway Rider”.
+In the past twenty years he’s recorded well over 30 official releases, including with his trio and solo outings; trio + guitarist Pat Metheney; in a quartet with three jazz monoliths (he was 41, the average age of Konitz/Haden/Motian was 80); a duo with a saxophonist; two accompanying a classical soprano in ‘modern art songs’; a prog-rock piano/drums duo; a fine contemporary classical project (“Modern Music” with Patrick Zimmerli); a Bach project (originals and interpretations); duets with Chris Thile and with Charlie Haden; an intriguing ‘lockdown’ recording, “2020”; and several ‘combo’ efforts, including our “Highway Rider”.

 The latter employs a full orchestra and features Joshua Redman on soprano and tenor sax.
 Mehldau composed, arranged and orchestrated the double CD.
 Most of the music is in a floating variety of combo settings.
 Mehldau is constantly probing, reaching out into new sound realms, but never seeking to impress or straining to create new sounds.
 It’s always about the music itself.